 - Not following medical protocols; or lack of training.

-Everyone working in healthcare, from doctors and nurses to assistants and receptionists, is ultimately responsible for what happens to the patients who entrust them with their lives.
+Everyone working in healthcare, from doctors and nurses to assistants and receptionists, is ultimately held liable for what happens to the patients who entrust them with their lives.

 Most healthcare professionals get proper sleep, avoid showing up to work under the influence of drugs and/or alcohol, and only perform the duties for which they are qualified.

 On the occasions that healthcare workers do not live up to their responsibilities, Denmon Pearlman will step in and fight on your behalf.

 So, let’s do some quick math.
 For example, let’s say a medical claim is resolved for $25,000 with a lawyer.

 Let’s assume that the average claim settled for 400% more than for which the claim would have settled without an attorney.
 In this example, the individual would have received a $6,250 settlement (before the medical bills are paid!) without a medical malpractice lawyer.

 The medical malpractice attorney would take a settlement fee of $8,325, leaving $16,675 in gross recovery for the client (before any medical bills are paid).
 In this example, the net recovery for someone who works with an attorney is on average $10,000 more than what that person would have received without the help of a medical malpractice lawyer.

 Now, there are certain situations where it might be worth it for someone to try to resolve his or her case without an experienced medical malpractice lawyer.
 For example, cases, where the medical bills are a couple of thousand dollars or less and the person, does not have a permanent injury.
 In Florida, if someone does not have a permanent injury, he or she cannot ask for compensation for pain and suffering and loss of enjoyment of life.
 It is these damages that significantly increase the value of a personal injury claim.

 Other types of personal injury claims can result from one or more of the following situations: